hjkit/1802-Mini/README.md

 https://github.com/dmadole/1802-Mini-Front-Panel
 https://github.com/dmadole/1802-Mini-Compact-Flash

 If you have any questons on the project, please contact me.
+I can also usually supply single quantities of circuit boards.